Project: NI01 MRSA nasal decolonization, bacterial pneumonia & topical skin infections

 Skin infections: Proof of concept

-In vitro and ex vivo studies to determine efficacy in a range of skin infection models including impetigo, acnes and chronic wounds.
+In vitro and ex vivo studies to conducted indicate the relevance of epidermicin NI01 in a range of skin infections including impetigo, acnes and chronic wounds.
+NI01 does not have toxic effects on the immune system in ex-vivo skin, which differentiates it from similar drug candidates.

 Licensing to pharmaceutical companies begins for use in treating MRSA infections: a potential $200M+ market opportunity.